NikhilPathaniaa/ReactOtaku/brand-page/README.md

 The project includes the following features:

 1. **Homepage:** A landing page that introduces the project and provides an overview of its functionalities.

-2. **Interactive Components:** Several React components are used to showcase interactivity, such as buttons, sliders, and input fields.

-3. **Responsive Design:** The application is designed to be responsive, ensuring a seamless user experience across different devices and screen sizes.

 ## Installation